MihaiAC/electron-goal-tracker/README.md

 - Bars can now be re-arranged with drag and drop (through dnd-kit);
 - React process is now correctly stopped when the main window is closed;
 - Can save / load data from disk;
-- Showing the state update when saving bars to disk;
+- Showing the state update when saving bars to disk (+ potentially error state as well);

 Remaining features: